 If your symptoms are more frequent or moderate to severe, you may require more aggressive treatment.

 - Antacids: Available over the counter at your local store or pharmacy, antacids can help relieve mild symptoms.
 However, don't use these daily or to treat severe discomfort.
-You can take too many antacids, which can cause other medical problems.
+You can take too many antacids, which can cause other medical problems, including taking too much calcium.
 If your symptoms are severe or occur daily, see your healthcare provider.

 - Medications: Your healthcare provider may direct you to take medications known as proton pump inhibitors or H2 blockers.
 These medicines decrease the amount of acid the stomach makes therefore lowering how much is available in the stomach.
 Both are available over the counter or by prescription if needed.
+These medications do have long-term risks such as increasing the chances of osteoporosis, so it is best to discuss these medications with your doctor.
 Other medications are also available by prescription if these are not beneficial.

-- Surgical Intervention: There are surgeries to diagnose or treat the problem depending on the cause and severity of your acid reflux.
-Doctors can perform an endoscopy to see how much damage has been caused by the acid.
+- Surgical Intervention: Surgery for acid reflux should always be a last resort.
+There are procedures to diagnose or treat the problem depending on the cause and severity of your acid reflux.
+Doctors can perform an in-office procedure called endoscopy to see how much damage has been caused by the acid.
 Other procedures may include repairing hiatal hernia, fundoplication, or bariatric surgery.

 Acid reflux can be bothersome, and most people experience it at some point.
-Symptoms should be short-lived and infrequent.
+Symptoms are typically short-lived and infrequent.
 There are several ways to treat or prevent mild acid reflux, including diet and lifestyle changes.
 However, it's essential to contact your healthcare provider if symptoms become frequent or severe.